andreafuturi/gitmini/README.md

 ## Install:

+Requirements: git must be installed

 1. Open a terminal or command prompt.
 2. Run the following command to install the package:
 `npm install gitmini -g`
 That's it!
 You have added the aliases to your Git configuration.
 You can now use these aliases in your Git commands.
-And you can also use them with only 2 letters: gm publish, gm unpusblish
+And you can also use them with only 2 letters: `gm`

 ## Examples: